 Waivers

 All 4-H members enrolled in the SESS program are to have a parent or guardian read and sign the Iowa Shooting Sports Parental Permission/Waiver of Liability form annually signed before participation.
-Forms are to be kept in a permanent file in the County Extension Office (see appendix) and a copy to be kept in club files.
+Forms are to be kept in a permanent file in the County Extension Office (see appendix), and a copy to be kept in club files.

 If a waiver is required from the site hosting the meetings, it must be read and signed prior to participation.
-These forms are to be kept in a permanent file in the County Extension Office and a copy to be kept in club files.
+These forms are to be kept in a permanent file in the County Extension Office, and a copy to be kept in club files.

 Health History/Health Insurance/Medical Release Forms

-All 4-H Shooting Sports members must be enrolled in 4HOnline with active membership prior to shooting sports participation.
+All 4-H Shooting Sports members must be enrolled in 4HOnline with active membership, prior to shooting sports participation.

 The leader will obtain and keep on file the medical release and health statements of all members and volunteers.
 The leader and all assistants will familiarize themselves with any special medical needs or problems of the 4-H members.
 Discuss with parents any procedures that should be followed in the case of an incident.

-A copy must be on hand at all Shooting Sports events, activities, and meetings by the certified project leader
+A copy must be on hand at all Shooting Sports events, activities, and meetings by the certified project leader.

 Accident Insurance

 Basic accident/injury insurance is provided through a statewide policy purchased by Iowa State University Extension and Outreach.
-The policy provides excess coverage, or secondary to a person’s individual health insurance, subject to policy limits.
+The policy provides excess coverage or secondary to a person’s individual health insurance, subject to policy limits.
 All SESS members and approved volunteers are included in the insurance coverage.
 SESS volunteers should be familiar with the accident/injury incident and claim reporting procedures.
 Contact your County Extension Office or State SESS Coordinator for additional information.

-Facilities or sites where the club regularly practices may ask for a Certificate of or Proof of Insurance.
-This is issued by the insurance company through which your county extension office is insured and merely provides proof to the facility that your club has liability insurance for this specified activity.
+Facilities or sites where the club regularly practices may ask for a certificate of or proof of insurance.
+This is issued by the insurance company through which your County Extension Office is insured and merely provides proof to the facility that your club has liability insurance for this specified activity.
 This certificate can be obtained by contacting your County Extension Office.

 Equipment Insurance

-A yearly inventory must be conducted and submitted to the County Extension Office (see appendix -Equipment Inventory and Memorandum of Understanding).
+A yearly inventory must be conducted and submitted to the County Extension Office (see appendix — Equipment Inventory and Memorandum of Understanding).
 The County Extension District may choose to carry additional insurance.

 Liability of trailers.
 Current liability insurance extends coverage to trailers that are parked.
 However, if trailers are in tow, state law dictates that insurance falls to the individual driving the car towing the trailer.